-You may head into a divorce case in California expecting it to be a long, arduous and expensive process.
+You may head into a divorce case in California expecting it to be a long, arduous, and expensive process.
 You may not know, however, that it doesn’t have to be.
 If you and your partner can cooperate on a collaborative divorce process, you can both save considerable time, money and stress.
-Learn more about collaborative divorce to explore this option for your dissolution of marriage in San Diego.
+Learn more about collaborative divorce to explore this option by contacting a San Diego divorce lawyer at Boyd Law.

 Are Collaborative Divorces Easier Compared to Contested Divorce?

 In many ways, yes, a collaborative divorce is easier than a contested divorce.
 Achieving a collaborative divorce – also called an uncontested divorce – means that you and your ex-spouse can communicate, effectively negotiate the terms of your divorce and come to a settlement agreement.
 You will create the terms of your divorce on your own, without court intervention.
 This allows you to resolve the dispute without a family law trial.